 Before finishing my account, I want to thank Mr. and Mrs. Schwab, the outstanding couple who made all this possible and who, in very real way, are responsible for all the good that comes about at these occasions.
 As far as I’m concerned, the search for the next Nobel Peace Prize winners can stop right now.
 We have them already.Eli Beer

-About the Author: Eli Beer is founder and president of United Hatzalah.
+About the Author: Eli Beer is president and founder of United Hatzalah, Israel’s largest independent, non-profit, fully volunteer Emergency Medical Services organization.

 If you don't see your comment after publishing it, refresh the page.